 With decades of experience as Certified Financial Planners®, we’ve observed several distinctive characteristics in her clients that lead them along the path to financial freedom.
 Here is a brief description of these behaviors:

-1. Successful savers are organized
+1. Successful savers are organized and are in check with their emotions

 Successful savers keep their finances organized, and are readily able to provide investment and retirement account statements, bank account statements and other financial records that we use to assess their progress toward their financial goals.
+Another trait of successful savers and investors are that they are aware of the emotions.
+Markets are bound to go through cycles of volatility.
+It’s important to not let your emotions take you on a rollercoaster ride during volatility and uncertainty in order to avoid remorse and regret.

 2. They spend less than they earn